• Home

 3. Lead and conversion generation

 Finally, the best thing marketing can do for your business is to drive leads and conversions.
-You can use your company ERP to manage sales and inventory, but those things only matter if people are actually buying your products or services.
+You can use your company ERP to manage sales and inventory, but those things only matter if people are buying your products or services.

 A strong marketing campaign can persuade people to sign up for email lists, try out demos, and ultimately make purchases from your business.
 Without marketing, though, none of those things will happen.
 So, for your ERP to be of any real value, you must pair it with marketing.